supabase/supabase/studio/contributing/contributing-checklists.md

 - [ ] Go to **SQL editor**
   - [ ] Create **new query**
     - [ ] Run a query (ex: `select * from extensions.pg_stat_statements`) and check that it returns results
-    - [ ] Download a csv of the results (via results dropdown above the preview table)
+    - [ ] Download a csv of the results (via the Results dropdown above the preview table)
   - [ ] Go to **Welcome** and choose and run a template (ex: "Create table")
   - [ ] Switch between queries, rename one of your queries, refresh page, delete one of your queries